Employment

 QUALIFICATIONS & COMPETENCIES

-• Familiarity and commitment to the Catholic, Jesuit tradition; primarily in an educational context is a strong asset.
+• Familiarity with the Jesuit, Catholic tradition, primarily in an educational context, is a strong asset.

 SALARY